Rare and Beautiful Collector Plants & Tropical Bamboo for Houston Area Landscapes.

 Family: Myrtaceae

-Info: Small shrub from Southeastern Australia growing to 12 to 16 feet ( up to 60 feet in native habitat) and 3-4 feet wide.
+Small shrub from Southeastern Australia growing to 12 to 16 feet ( up to 60 feet in native habitat) and 3-4 feet wide.
 Opposite round leaves are bright silver white, leaves are pleasingly aromatic when crushed.
 Great accent plant for a sunny garden.
 Requires well drained soil and enjoys hot dry conditions.
 Foliage stems are frequently used by florists in fresh flower arrangements.

 Common Name: Lemon Scented Eucalyptus